 Business Executives judge HR strategic role NOT on be the basis of emotions or HR ACTIVITIES but by the IMPACT of their actions on the business, which is always measured in financial terms.

 Business decisions are 75% data and 25% emotions.
-Numbers are the universal language of business and in every aspect of business management, the executives prefer to take decision on measurable and verifiable objective data, rather than gut feelings and subjective instincts.
-HR's traditional model of using subjective opinions, emotions and gut feelings for workforce decision making is woefully inadequate.
-A key responsibility of HR leaders is to articulate the logical connections between progressive HR practices and firm performance, and the need to demonstrate those connections with data and ratios.
+Numbers are the universal language of business as the business leaders prefer to take decision on measurable, verifiable, objective data, rather than subjective gut feelings.
+HR's traditional model of using whimsical opinions and emotions impulses for workforce decision making is woefully inadequate.
+A key responsibility of HR leaders is to articulate the logical connections between progressive HR practices and firm performance, and demonstrate those connections with data and ratios.

 Having ratios and financially analytical measures is imperative for HR for HR growth.
 Numbers are the language of business as they are expressed in units that directly reflect the bottom line; paving way for financially prudent decisions for workforce management.
 Some company use legacy metrics like no of people hired, no of training hours or no of employees surveyed which just show the input measures, whereas the business is interested in the output measures like Quality Index of New Hires, Training Transfer to Workplace Index, Succession Readiness Index and Human Capital ROI etc.

 Human Capital Management Metrics have thus become differentiator between top class and traditional HR department.
 It is a vital tool to respond to organizational change initiatives in order to boost employee satisfaction and productivity.